survive-the-century/survive-the-century/book/text/story_statement-from-womb-riot.md

 This is why we have chosen to place ourselves in the world’s eye, in the glass VIP box of the Ambani Stadium, accessible only by air.
 We are not afraid.
 We want you to see what they are capable of, how far they will go.
 We want you to see that we will not stand down.
 For all our futures.

 We are Womb Riot.
 We demand change.

-*Thanks to our reporter Lauren Beukes for bringing this to our attention.*

 [You made it to the end of the century!](ending_2100-billionaire-saviours.html) {:.next-decade-link}